kevinpengecon/econnotes/index.md

 ### Advanced Microeconomic Theory

+Economics at an advanced level is suitable for the core courses of an economics graduate program.
+Math skills are very important here and includes (but certainly not limited to, depending on the program) vector calculus, linear algebra, differential equations,

+## How to Use the Materials Here

+## Terms and Conditions

 ## Sources and Reference

 The topics will follow a flow that most textbooks in economics generally follow.
 While I do not specifically follow a certain textbook for any of the segments, I am certainly biased by the ones I used when I was studying the corresponding courses.
 You may find the following textbooks useful for additional reading: